 Electricity is different in the U.S., so bring or purchase an adapter to recharge your digital equipment.

 The major holidays in Madrid are Dos de Mayo (2nd of May), San Isidro (15th of May), Fiesta of the Virgin of La Paloma (15th of August), the female Patron Saint of Madrid – the Virgin of La Almudena (9th of November), and Christmas.
 For specific dates, go to the Madrid Tourism.

 Pack good walking shoes, since Madrid is a great city for walking plus Metro rides.

 Unless you are fluent in Spanish, bring a French phrasebook.
 You will use the Spanish equivalent for the following English words/phrases often so memorize their Spanish pronunciation before your trip: Sir, Madame, Hello, Please, Thank You, Excuse Me, Goodbye, I don’t understand, Where is?, How much?, Do you speak English?

 Charm and good manners are appreciated by Spaniards.
 The more you speak in Spanish (Sir, Madame, Hello, Please, Thank You, Excuse Me), the more help you will receive.
 Avoid being an “Ugly American.”
 Start every interaction in Spanish then follow with English (using a pleasant voice), you will receive assistance from most people.

 Don’t call the U.S. using your hotel’s phone service unless it’s an emergency or saving money is not an issue.
-You can easily spend $15 or more for a 5 minute call.
-Since many Internet cafes only have Spanish language keyboards its better to bring your laptop, tablet or large smartphone.
+You can easily spend $15 or more for a 5-minute call.
+Since many Internet cafes only have the Spanish language keyboards it’s better to bring your laptop, tablet or large smartphone.